SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Tour Length: Varies

-My final entry for my list of the best San Francisco bay tours is all of the special event cruises.
-There are several throughout the year for holidays, but three dates offer an extra special experience.
+To close out my list of the 10 best San Francisco bay tours: all of the special event cruises.
+There are several throughout the year, but below I highlight the dates that offer an extra special experience.

-On New Year's Eve and Fourth of July, dozens of San Francisco boat tours head out on the water to watch the fireworks shows.
+For these two celebrations, dozens of San Francisco boat tours head out on the water for prime viewing of the fireworks shows.

 Bay Cruises Pin